fajni/Transaction-Tracking/README.md

 # Simple Transaction Tracker

-This project was made in android studio version 2022.3.1 (Android Studio Giraffe Path 4)
+This project was made in android studio version 2022.3.1 (Android Studio Giraffe Patch 4)

 The idea is to simplify expense/income tracking as simple as posible for each registered user.
 Android app for managing user's transactions build with Kotlin and Firebase.